Brentuximab Vedotin with Chemotherapy for Stage III or IV Hodgkin's Lymphoma

 Population

-Patients with early-stage favorable Hodgkin lymphoma
+Patients with advanced-stage classical Hodgkin's lymphoma

 Comparator